+WAKO Rules Ring Sports Low Art.
+5.6 Directive 4 - Penalty.

+- Warnings will be carried through the match to all rounds: - First Violation Official Warning. - Second Violation Official Warning Award penalty point -1. - Third Violation Official Warning Award penalty point -1. - Fourth Violation Disqualification.

 Art.
-5.5.
-Directive 4 - Penalty.

-Warnings will be carried through the match to all rounds

-- 1st violation Official Warning

-- 2nd violation Award penalty point-1

-- 3rd violation Award penalty point -1

-- 4th violation Disqualification

-Art.
-5.6.
-Criteria for minus points.
+5.7 Criteria for minus points.

 - Unclean fighting style.

 - Constant clinching.

 - Constant and continuous ducking, turning of the back.

-- Insufficient kicks.

-- The official warning given before.
+- Too few foot techniques.

-- Any serious violation of the rules.
+- Official warning given before any serious violation of the rules.

 Art.
-5.6.1 Offences
+5.7.1 Offences.

-A fighter who does not obey the Referee's orders; who violates regulations, who demonstrates unsportsmanlike behaviour or who commits offences, can receive a caution, warning or be disqualified by a Referee without an official warning.
+A fighter who does not obey the Referee's orders, who violates regulations, who demonstrates unsportsmanlike behaviour or who commits offences, can receive a caution, warning or be disqualified by a Referee without an official warning.
 Only 4 official warnings can be given to a fighter in the course of the entire bout.
-The fourth warning will be automatic DISQUALIFICATION (the procedure starts from official warning, first minus point, second minus point, forth official warning, and consequent disqualification of the fighter).
+The forth warning will mean automatic DISQUALIFICATION (the procedure starts from official warning, first minus point, second minus point, forth official warning and consequent disqualification of the fighter).

 Art.
-5.6.2 Warnings given to the second count against the kickboxer.
+5.7.2 Warnings given to the second count against the kickboxer.

+A Referee may, without stopping the fight, give a caution to a kickboxer at any moment.
+If they want to give a warning to a kickboxer, they will stop the fight and announce the offence.
 The Referee after two verbal warnings has right to punish the kickboxer if the coach/second does not obey his orders.
 They will show it to the three judges, pointing with their finger to the kickboxer at fault (only when clickers system is used).
 The Referee shows it to the Chief Referee of the ring and timekeeper who has to put it in the electronic system (only when electronic system is used).

-A Referee may, without stopping the fight, give a caution to a kickboxer at any moment.
 A third caution for the same foul will lead to the last verbal warning.
 In order to do this the Referee must stop the bout, but not the time, and explain clearly the violation of the rules facing the offender.
 After the last verbal warning the Referee obliged to give the official warning.
 In order to do this the Referee must stop the bout and the time and put the opponent to the neutral corner.

-Art.
-5.6.3 The following actions are considered fouls:
+The following actions are considered fouls:

-- Punching below the belt, hooking, tripping, and hitting with knees, elbows, shoulders and forearms. - Butting with head, strangling the opponent, pushing their head outside the ropes. - Hitting with open gloves, with the inside of the gloves, with a wrist. - Hitting the opponent's back and particularly their neck, nape and kidneys. - Attacking while holding the ropes or using them improperly. - Lying down, wrestling or not fighting at all. - Attacking an opponent who is on the floor or getting up. - Clinching. - Hitting while hooking the opponent, or pulling the opponent into the blow. - · Hooking or holding opponent's arm or putting an arm underneath the arm of the opponent. - Using artificial means for a passive defence and falling down intentionally in order to avoid a blow. - Using insulting and aggressive language during a round. - Refusing to withdraw after the order "BREAK". - Trying to land a blow on the opponent immediately after a "BREAK" order and before withdrawing. - Assailing or insulting the Referee at any time.
-If a Referee thinks that an offence has been committed without his knowledge, they will have to consult the judges.
+- Punching below the belt, hooking, tripping, hitting with the knees, forearms, elbows or shoulders - Head butting, strangling the opponent, pushing their head outside the ropes. - Hitting with open gloves, inside of the gloves, and also with the wrist. - Hitting the opponent's back, particularly on the neck, nape and kidneys. - Attacking while holding the ropes or using them improperly. - Lying down, wrestling or not fighting at all. - Attacking an opponent who is on the floor or getting up. - Clinching. - Hitting while hooking the opponent, or pulling the opponent into the blow - Hooking or holding the opponent's arm or putting an arm underneath the opponent's arm. - Using artificial means for a passive defence and falling down intentionally in order to avoid a blow. - Using insulting and aggressive language during a round. - Refusing to withdraw after the order "BREAK". - Trying to land a blow on the opponent, immediately after a "BREAK" order or before withdrawing. - Assailing or insulting the Referee at any time. - Spitting out the mouth guard.

+If a Referee thinks that an offence has been committed without their knowledge, they will have to consult the judges.